AnderwanSAM/CSI4107/README.md

 ### How tasks were divided

 The three of us worked on the assignment all together during scheduled timeslots.
 Since all the steps were dependent on the preceding steps (i.e step 2 is dependent on step1 etc..), we thought it'll be better to work on it together so that we all understand the assignment in the same way.
-We practiced pair coding with a lead coder writing the structure of the program and the others creating the supporting functions.
+We practiced pair coding with a lead coder writing the structure of the program and the others creating the supporting functions and reviewing the code.
+We each took turns being the lead coder.

 ## Note about the functionality of programs